 Cow's milk allergy is a common diagnosis in infants and children.
 It characteristically presents as an allergic reaction to the protein found in cow’s milk.
 Cow's milk allergy manifests as a variety of symptoms and signs which commonly develop in infants and can regress by the age of 6.
 It can be a source of parental and family stress due to a milk-free diet and can lead to a subsequent nutritional deficiency if not treated appropriately.

-It is difficult to detect the exact prevalence of cow's milk allergy due to a lack of a precise criterion to diagnose.
+It is difficult to determine the exact prevalence of cow's milk allergy due to a lack of a precise criterion for diagnosis.
 Often the term allergy is interchanged with intolerance or hypersensitivity.
 In the developed world, the prevalence appears to be 2 to 3% in infants.
-There is no evidence that prevalence is increasing and parents perceive cow's milk allergy more frequently than can be proven with an Oral challenge.
+There is no evidence that prevalence is increasing, and parents perceive cow's milk allergy more frequently than can be proven with an oral challenge.
 By the age of 6, the prevalence has fallen to less than 1%.

 Cow's milk contains more than 20 protein fractions.
 The significant allergens belong to casein protein (alpha-s1-, alpha-s2-, beta-, and kappa-casein) and whey proteins (alpha-lactalbumin and beta-lactoglobulin).
 Most individuals with cow's milk allergy have a sensitivity to both caseins and whey proteins.
 Immune-mediated adverse food reactions classify into two primary categories: IgE-mediated, non-IgE-mediated.
 A non-IgE mediated mechanism most frequently causes cow's milk allergy.